-Our mobile communications service sales includes sales earned from product repairs, sales from satellite telephone and Internet usage services, and certain DIRECTV and DISH Network account referral fees earned in conjunction with the sale of our products.
+Our mobile communications service sales include sales earned from product repairs, sales from satellite telephone and Internet usage services, and certain DIRECTV and DISH Network account referral fees earned in conjunction with the sale of our products.
 We provide, for a fee, third-party satellite telephone and Internet airtime to our TracPhone and Internet customers who choose to activate their subscriptions with us.
-We also earn service sales from Broadband Internet and VOIP service sold with our mini-VSAT products.
+We also earn service sales from Broadband Internet and VOIP service sold with our mini-VSAT product.
 Under current DIRECTV and DISH Network programs, we are eligible to receive a one-time subsidy for each receiver activated and a new mobile account activation fee from DIRECTV and DISH Network for each customer who activates their DIRECTV or DISH Network service directly through us.
-Our guidance and stabilization service sales includes product repairs and engineering services provided under development contracts.
-To date, none of our sources of service sales, including sales earned from product repairs, satellite telephone and VOIP services, engineering services under development contracts, Internet usage services and DIRECTV and DISH Network activations, has individually been a material portion of sales.
-In the aggregate, such sales represented approximately 14% and 8% of total net sales for the three months ended June 30, 2008 and 2007, and approximately 11% and 8% of total net sales for the six months ended June 30, 2008 and 2007, respectively.
+Our guidance and stabilization service sales include product repairs and engineering services provided under development contracts.

 Our guidance and stabilization business is characterized by a small number of customers who place a small number of relatively large dollar value orders.
 Orders for our guidance and stabilization products typically vary in size and are sometimes in the range of several hundred thousand dollars to over one million dollars.
-Each order can have a significant impact on our net sales, and because our guidance and stabilization products generally have higher direct gross margins than our mobile communications products, each order can have an impact on our net income that is disproportionately large relative to the sales generated by the order.
+Each order can have a significant impact on our sales, and because our guidance and stabilization products generally have higher gross margins than our mobile communications products, each order can have an impact on our net income that is disproportionately large relative to the sales generated by the order.

 We have historically derived a substantial portion of our sales from sales to customers located outside the United States.
-Note 9 of the notes to the condensed consolidated financial statements provide information regarding our sales to specific geographic regions.
+Note 9 of the notes to the condensed consolidated financial statements provides information regarding our sales to specific geographic regions.